Destinations · Asia

 Share:

 The charm of being at sea is only enhanced by the ports of call on your cruise.
 In Southeast Asia, Seabourn’s roster of ports both well-known and off-the-grid are key to a trip you’ll remember for years to come.
-There’s more than Bangkok to Thailand, and more than Saigon to Vietnam, and this comprehensive range of ports will enhance the immersion aspect of your trip.
+There’s more than Bangkok to Thailand, and more than Ho Chi Ming City to Vietnam, and this comprehensive range of ports will enhance the immersion aspect of your trip.

 In Thailand, Phuket is 536 miles from the capital city and serves as an intersection of commerce between India and China.
 The port is a 20-minute drive from town, and is often called the “Pearl of Thailand” because of its beaches, greenery and waterfront limestone structures that contrast the blue hues of Phang Bay.
 Here, you can continue your cruise by speedboat through the Phi Phi Islands and Bamboo Island, take a break at Oasis Spa Relaxation & Treatment, or enjoy a rum tasting session at Chalong Rum distillery.